 - BLIND BAKING – You don't have baking weights.
-A tip I read recently Beatrix Bakes by Natalie Paul, line the raw pastry with foil and tucks the foil around the edges of the tin and fill with sugar (as a weight), then afterwards store the foil and sugar in a sealed container to re-use.
+A tip I read recently Beatrix Bakes by Natalie Paul, line the raw pastry with foil and tuck the foil around the edges of the tin and fill with sugar (as a weight), then afterwards store the foil and sugar in a sealed container to re-use.

 - EGG or not.
 I have made pastry both ways.
 When you add the egg yolk it adds colour and the pastry has a better 'melt in your mouth taste' when baked.

 - WHOLEGRAIN vs WHITE – you may find that the texture is slightly drier and the pastry may crack.
-Add a little water to your finger tips and repair.
+Add a little water to your fingertips and repair.

-- FINGER TIPS instead of the whole hand creates lots of air circulating.
+- FINGERTIPS instead of the whole hand creates lots of air circulating.